 Abdominal migraine is one of these variants.
 This is a condition thought to be related to migraine that is characterized by pain in the abdomen.
 It can be caused by the usual triggers of classic migraine.
 The pain can be severe, and nausea and vomiting can occur.

 Visit your Pediatric Neurologist or Headache Specialist and learn how you can manage your child´s migraines.
 Children, typically, respond well to the right therapy and need not suffer excessively.
+Learn more about different types of migraine, their causes, symptoms and treatments here.

 Good communication within your family is essential.
 Supporting your migraine child can generate a lot of anxiety in your family.
 It is a good idea to get together and talk about the frustration that family members may feel over the fact their family may not be able to attend every important event, because of the child´s migraine attacks.